Community reacts after man dies in shooting involving KCPD officer

-KANSAS CITY, MO (KCTV) -- One man is dead following a shooting involving a Kansas City police officer and a man at a gas station near 63rd and Prospect.
+KANSAS CITY, Missouri (KCTV, KSMO) -- One man is dead following a shooting involving a Kansas City police officer and a man at a gas station near 63rd and Prospect.

 The Missouri State Highway Patrol is investigating.
 As they investigate, several people have gathered to protest.